wilkesreid/wyld/README.md

 map.get(7); // returns 20
 ```

-An easier to read way would be to put a dollar sign `$` in the key to represent the input and surround it with the conditions.
-This will be implemented soon.
+The second way is to put a dollar sign `$` in the key to represent the input and surround it with the conditions.

 ```
 var map = Wyld.Map({
-  '5<$<10': 20, // not yet implemented
+  '5<$<10': 20,
 });
 map.get(7); // returns 20
 ```

-The string `5<$<10` reads `if the input is greater than five and less than 10`.
+The string `5<$<10` reads `if five is less than the input and the input is less than ten`.

 ### Calculated